Haverford South station

-Haverford station is a SEPTA Metro rapid transit station in Haverford Township, Pennsylvania.
+Haverford South station (formerly known as Haverford station) is a SEPTA Metro rapid transit station in Haverford Township, Pennsylvania.
 It serves the M and is located at Haverford Road and Buck Lane.
 All trains stop at Haverford.
 The station lies near the campus of Haverford College and the Haverford School.
 The station lies 4.5 mi from 69th Street Transit Center.
 The station has off-street parking available.